 Lawrence: Moving on a little bit… and bringing in what we do as business.
 We work with B2B clients in what I like to call knowledge-based businesses.
 Some technology, consulting, innovation, deep expertise types of business offerings.
 And we’re big into authority marketing strategy.
 We believe that one of the critical steps that most executives and business owners skip or fail to invest in is to develop their market authority.

 We’re not talking about just consultants or coaches.
 That’s obvious — people who help transform through sharing their knowledge.
 But even for a product like software.
-What does authority marketing strategy have to do with a software product?
+What does authority marketing have to do with a software product?